 Take the example above of an article published on StumbleUpon.
 If you’ve got catchy articles and high-quality pictures, Taboola and Outbrain are the ones you should use.
 They are not like any other social media website, they offer behavioral targeting to help publishers make their content noticed.
 They can be used very easily to syndicate your content.
 If you decide to use this technique, the platforms will share the organic content on other websites and it might appear in different sections such as sponsored content or recommended content.

 7. Debunk a Common Perspective in Your Niche and Prove It’s a Myth

 Some things we take for granted.
 We’re so used to hearing them that not only won’t we try to contradict people who state them, but we’re starting to slowly accept them as truths.
-And so does the reader.
+And the reader does the same.
 That’s a great start for a traffic idea, right?
-When everyone’s started to accept something as being true, the voice laughing at those who are not informed will easily stand out.
-One of the examples we documented in time referred to the SEO industry being dead – everybody was talking about it, and even some authoritative sources were starting to drift away.
-So we did this: an article to publicly state the opposite.
-Of course, you should keep a neutral voice in order to be reliable as a source, and moderation is the key to any long-term feasible approach, but this article wasn’t just shared across social media – it also had almost 40 comments, which proves once more that conflicting opinions bring visibility.
+When everyone’s started to accept something as being true, the voice of those that don’t believe it will soon stand out.
+Some time ago, we documented on the topic regarding the SEO industry being dead.
+Everybody has been talking along the years about it, and even some authoritative sources were starting to drift away.

 8. Post Evergreen Content from Your Blog to LinkedIn Regularly